Frequently Asked Questions

 We’re thinking about enrolling our pre-schooler in the JCC’s Early Childhood Education Center and our 2nd grader in your Kid’s Place after-school program.
 Must we be members?

 It isn’t required but we strongly encourage it for a few reasons.
 First, we discount both membership and rates charged for these programs to participants.
 Second, the JCC is owned by its members and a family atmosphere is encouraged.
 We think it’s great when a parent has time for an after or before work workout.
-Cultural Arts programming , special events, meals at our wonderful Meyers Family Tel Aviv Café, a swim in our pools and dozens of other programs enrich the experience of families in our youth programs.
+Cultural Arts programming , special events, meals at our wonderful Myers Family Tel Aviv Café by Falafel Bar, a swim in our pools and dozens of other programs enrich the experience of families in our youth programs.

 Can we bring guests?